KuangPF/dumi-theme-antd/example/docs/config/base.en-US.md

 },
 ```

-The friendly link module at the bottom of footer, such as more products, community links, etc.
+The friendly link module at the top of footer, such as more products, community links, etc.

 ### moreLinks